SummaryRead the full fact sheet

 - advances in medical management and medication

 If you have Marfan syndrome, it is important to be well informed about the condition and how it can be managed.
-If you are aware of your limitations, it will help you accept the particular lifestyle changes that will reduce the stress on your body.
-Be advised by your healthcare provider.
+General wellbeing and quality of life for individuals with Marfan syndrome can be improved by making lifestyle choices that reduce the stress on their body.
+A healthcare professional can advise you on suitable lifestyle suggestions.

 Depending on which body parts are affected and to what degree, such changes may include:

-- no physical activities that depend on isometric exercise, such as weight training or moving heavy objects
+- avoiding physical activities that depend on isometric exercise, such as weight training or moving heavy objects

 - having specialised counselling.
 A woman who has a dilated aorta requires specialised counselling about the higher risks involved when considering a pregnancy, due to the associated strain on this major artery and the risk of rupture, particularly during childbirth.
 Cardiac assessment pre-pregnancy and repeatedly throughout pregnancy is recommended.

 If you or a family member have been diagnosed with Marfan syndrome, or if it runs in your family, it can be helpful to speak to a genetic counsellor.

 Genetic counsellors are health professionals qualified in both counselling and genetics.
 As well as providing emotional support, they can help you to understand Marfan syndrome and what causes it, how it is inherited, and what a diagnosis means for your or your child’s health and development.
 Genetic counsellors are trained provide information and support that is sensitive to your family circumstances, culture and beliefs.

 If Marfan syndrome runs in your family, a genetic counsellor can explain what genetic testing options are available to you and other family members.
 You may choose to visit a genetic counsellor if you are planning a family, to find out your risk of passing that condition on to your child, or to arrange for prenatal tests.